Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/Prefetch.md

 and 1024 entries starting from `Windows 8`, Prefetch files may be overwritten and information lost.

+The `Prefecth` filenames are based on the executed program name and a hash, computed using a proprietary algorithm and based on the full path (and for some binaries, such as `dllhost.exe` or `svchost.exe`, command line parameters) of the executed program.

 The `Prefecth` files can yield the following information of forensic interest:
-  - the file name and size of the binary executed
+  - The file name and size of the binary executed.
+  - The first and, starting from Windows 8, last eight executions timestamps.
-  - the first and last eight executions timestamps
+  - The `Prefecth` file `NTFS` created and last modified timestamps also indicate the first and last time the program was executed.
-  - run count (number of time the binary was executed)
+  - Run count (number of time the binary was executed).
-  - list of files and directories accessed during the first ten seconds of execution (including the eventual `DLL` loaded).
+  - List of files and directories accessed during the first ten seconds of execution (including the eventual `DLL` loaded).
     The full path to executable file can often be determined from the list of files accessed (duplicate possible if a given binary access another binary with the same name).

+Note that the `Prefecth` files can be easily deleted, potentially invalidating the trace of execution and timestamps (notably of first execution).

 *Prefecth files indirect information*